Lee County Clerk of Court, FL

 Hotline Tips - Complaint Intake Process

-Upon receipt of a hotline tip complaint, a preliminary review of the allegation(s) is made to determine jurisdiction, legal sufficiency, and the probability that the alleged acts could have occurred.
-Credible complaints outside of the Inspector General’s jurisdiction are referred to the appropriate agency.
+Upon receipt of a hotline tip, a preliminary review of the complaint(s) is made to determine jurisdiction, legal sufficiency, and the probability that the alleged acts could have occurred.
+Credible complaints outside of the Inspector General’s Fraud, Waste, Abuse authority are referred to the appropriate agency.
 Program-related, personnel, or administrative matters often do not result in an investigation being opened.
 In these situations, we refer the complaint, when appropriate, to the proper department or agency.

 Referrals are made to the State Attorney or Local Law Enforcement Office (LEO) when evidence suggests that a criminal activity has or may have occurred.